dhananjaykr306/RAG-APPLICATION/README.md

-# PDF Query and Summarization App
+# PDF Query and Summarization Application RAG (Retrival Augmented Generation)

 This project is a **Streamlit application** designed to process PDF files, generate embeddings using **LangChain** and **Ollama Embeddings**, store the embeddings in **ChromaDB**, and allow users to query the uploaded PDF content.
 The app also provides summaries for the queried content using **Google Generative AI (Gemini model)**.